 A daily look at the morning's key financial stories.

 Some of the names on the move ahead of the open.

-Check out the companies making headlines after the bell Monday: Juno, Apollo Education & more.
+Check out which companies are making headlines after the bell on Thursday.